My name is Alyse LaHue.

 Maybe she’ll meet her best friend in Berlin and they’ll reminisce 10 years later about those days in Vienna.

-Maybe this game in the grass will bring her true love with a different passport.
+Maybe this game in the grass will bring her true love.

 Maybe she’ll start her own company.